MichiganTech/LaTeX_MSPhDTemplate/README.md

-Michigan Tech MS/PhD LaTeX Template
+LaTeX Template - Michigan Tech MS/PhD
 ================

 What is this?